-Savings calculator
+Savings interest calculator

-If you’re saving for something specific, perhaps a house deposit or a big holiday, then our savings goal calculator can help you to work out what you’ll need to put away each month.It works in two ways.
+If you’re saving for something specific, like a house deposit or a holiday, our savings goal calculator will work out what you need to put away each month.
+It works in two simple ways:

-So whether you need a monthly savings calculator, or a savings goal calculator, we’ve got you covered.
+So, whether you need a monthly savings calculator or a savings goal calculator, we’ve got you covered.

 Important notice